daerduoCarey/AdobeIndoorNav/README.md

 ## Quick Start

-You run run the following command to quickly browse in *et12-kitchen* scene.
+You can run the following command to quickly browse in *et12-kitchen* scene.

             bash quick_browse.sh

+To prepare all the 24 scenes for visualization, run the following command.
+This will take a while.
+Be patient.
+Please make sure you have downloaded the dataset and put it under folder `datasets/adobeindoornav_dataset`.

+            bash prepare_all_scenes.sh

+To prepare the scenes with random camera jitters and visual noises, please run

+            bash prepare_all_scenes_with_jitters.sh

 ## Visualize the Scenes